-Today Michelle and I took the whole day to enjoy San Francisco and one of the best things the city can offer: Art exposition at the SFMoMa!
-The exposition that we got to see was the incredible Stein's collection.
+Today Michelle and I took the whole day to enjoy San Francisco and one of the best things the city can offer: Art exposition at the SF

 We got to the city around 12ish and we parket right next to the museum.
 We paid our ticket and we saw one of the best expositions I've personally ever seen!
 The Parisian Avant Garde was the main topic, and Matisse and Van Gogh were the main artists.